-Learning how to make candles at home can not only be an affordable way to create a relaxing ambiance in your home, it can also be a lucrative business venture.
+Learning how to make candles at home can not only be an affordable way to create a relaxing ambience in your home, but it can also be a lucrative business venture.
 This DIY craft is relatively easy and inexpensive once you have the right utensils - and some good advice.
 We spoke to six women who have turned candle-making into a business about how to get candle crafting right at home.

 Candle making is an ancient art form and, pre-19th century and the light bulb, was as common a daily chore as hanging out the washing.
-Nowadays, it's more a labor of love than a necessity, with candle crafting a popular hobby for women worldwide.
+Nowadays, it's more a labour of love than a necessity, with candle crafting a popular hobby for women worldwide.
 "Candle making is a mindful activity - it is so relaxing and meditative," chief candle maker Becky Avery, who set up Hazel & Blue candles 10 years ago, told w&h.
 "And the best thing is that the finished product provides hours more of relaxation."

 Candles can really transform a room, whether you're a fan of luxurious Diptyque candles, the best Jo Malone candles, or prefer all-natural aromatherapy candles.
 But there's something extra special about making your own, getting creative with scents and personalized oil blends.
 Plus, they make thoughtful gifts and can even earn you some extra income as a new business venture or side project.
 But what's the best way to hand-craft candles and what special considerations need to be taken into account?
 We asked the experts to divulge their candle-making secrets.
 And if you're in need of some inspiration before you learn how to make candles at home, take a look at our guide on the best scented candles on the market.

 "Creating a candle is all about the materials and the physics of how they react together," Helen McCue the founder of Moments Candles told us.
 "It's about the jar, about the percentage of oil that you use, the type of wick that you use.
 These choices will really affect the finished product."